 Compliance can be measured in terms of both regular and total monthly payments due.
-As shown in Table 10, a large proportion of cases were in compliance with their regular monthly payments for March of 2003.
-The figures ranged from 49% of cases in Prince Edward Island to 79% of cases in Quebec.
+As shown in Table 10, the majority of cases were in compliance with their regular monthly payments for March of 2004.
+The figures ranged from 55% of cases in Prince Edward Island to 79% of cases in Quebec.